-- First of all, needs to create a macro by placing command button control in the excel sheet.
+- First of all, it needs to create a macro by placing the command button control in the excel sheet.

-- After that right-click on the command button and select view code option
+- After that, right-click on the command button and select the view code option.

-- Place the code between the command button function and end sub
+- Place the code between the command button function and the end sub.

 - Debug the code to identify any syntax errors.

 - Compile the code to find compilation errors to successfully execute the program

 - Change the input values to observe different results based on the matching criteria